alonitac/DevOpsBootcampUPES24/tutorials/docker_images.md

 3. Deploy your image in a fresh new `*.nano` Ubuntu EC2 instance (pull the image and run it).
 4. In your Nginx instance, create a new `server` which routes traffic to your Netflix Frontend app.
 The app should be accessible from your domain, e.g.: http://netflix.devops-days-upes.com.

+### :pencil2: Build the availability agent

+Build the availability agent app located in `availability_agent` (this app used in an exercise in Containers tutorial).

+The `Dockerfile` is already written.
+Push the image to DockerHub.

 [NetflixMovieCatalog]: https://github.com/exit-zero-academy/NetflixMovieCatalog